doivglser/mindevenviro-fanciful/docs/README.md

 * "![Cont-Sec](https://github.com/doivglser/mindevenviro/projects)" Secure-Email-Solution

-	...
-After typing the message, "Cont-Sec" applies to md5 encryption for each letter and number corresponding to the "E-Mail-Code-Fragments" that matches the "picture-match-key" with your buddies....
+		....mber.
+After writing the  message, "Cont-Sec" applies a special cipher for each letter and number corresponding to the "Email Code Snippets" that match Your "image matching key", made in consultation with a fr....

 		SpamCodeSegment="\<html\>\<title\>spam\ very\ boring\ but\ usefull\<\title\>\<style"
 		a=$(I SEARCH SOMETHING ELSE)